- Testing Biopsy and Cytology Specimens for Cancer

 - Costs less

-The disadvantage is that, in some cases, a tissue biopsy result is more accurate, though in many cases the cytology fluid may be just as accurate.
+The disadvantage is that, in some cases, a tissue biopsy result is more accurate, but in many cases the cytology fluid may be just as accurate.

-Cytology tests may be used in 2 ways – for diagnosis or for screening.
+Cytology tests may be used for diagnosis or for screening:

-A diagnostic test is only used for people who have signs, symptoms, or some other reason to suspect that a particular disease (like cancer) may be present.
+- A diagnostic test is only used for people who have signs, symptoms, or some other reason to suspect that they might have a particular disease (like cancer).
 A diagnostic test finds out if a disease is present and, if so, it precisely and accurately classifies the disease.

 Fine needle aspiration (FNA) is sometimes considered a cytology test and is sometimes considered a biopsy.
-It’s discussed in the section called “Overview of biopsy types.”
+It’s discussed in the section “Types of biopsies used to look for cancer.”

-Fluids from cavities and spaces in the body can be tested to see if cancer cells are present.
+Fluids taken from cavities (spaces) in the body can be tested to see if cancer cells are present.
 Some of the body cavity fluids tested in this way include:

 - Sputum (phlegm)

 - Spinal fluid, also known as cerebrospinal fluid or CSF (from the space surrounding the brain and spinal cord)